Hausa language

 Hausa is a member of the Afroasiatic language family and is the most widely spoken language within the Chadic branch of that family.
-Ethnologue estimated that it was spoken as a first language by some 47 million people and as a second language by another 25 million, bringing the total number of Hausa speakers to an estimated 72 million.
+Despite originating from a non-tonal language family, Hausa utilizes differences in pitch to distinguish words and grammar.
+Ethnologue estimated that it was spoken as a first language by some 58 million people and as a second language by another 36 million, bringing the total number of Hausa speakers to an estimated 94 million.

-In Nigeria, the Hausa-speaking film industry is known as Kannywood.
+In Nigeria, the Hausa film industry is known as Kannywood.

 Classification

 Hausa belongs to the West Chadic languages subgroup of the Chadic languages group, which in turn is part of the Afroasiatic language family.

 Geographic distribution

 Native speakers of Hausa, the Hausa people, are mostly found in southern Niger and northern Nigeria.
 The language is used as a lingua franca by non-native speakers in most of northern Nigeria, southern Niger, northern Cameroon, northern Ghana, northern Benin, northern Togo, southern Chad and parts of Sudan.

 By country

 Nigeria

-In Nigeria, Hausa is dominant throughout the north, but not dominant in the states of Kwara, Kogi and Benue.

-Cities in which Hausa is spoken include Kano, Kaduna, Katsina, Daura, Gobir, Zaria, Sokoto, Birnin Kebbi, Gusau, Dutse, Hadejia, Bauchi, Misau, Zamfara, Gombe, Nafada, Maiduguri, Yobe, Yola, Jalingo, Jos, Lafia, Nasarawa, Minna, Kontagora, Lokoja, and Abuja.
+In Nigeria, Hausa is dominant throughout the north, though not in the states of Kwara, Kogi and Benue.
+States and cities in which Hausa predominates include Kano, Kaduna, Katsina, Daura, Gobir, Zaria, Sokoto, Birnin Kebbi, Gusau, Dutse, Hadejia, Bauchi, Misau, Zamfara, Gombe, Nafada, Maiduguri, Yobe, Yola, Jalingo, Jos, Lafia, Nasarawa, Minna, Kontagora, Keffi and Abuja.